viamrobotics/docs/docs/tutorials/projects/helmet.md

 {{<imgproc src="/tutorials/helmet/ppe-hooks.png" resize="x300" declaredimensions=true alt="Hard hats and neon reflective vests on hooks." class="alignright" style="max-width: 350px">}}

-We all know personal protective equipment (PPE) helps keep us safe, but sometimes we need a reminder to use it consistently.
+Personal protective equipment (PPE) helps keep us safe, but sometimes we need a reminder to use it consistently.
-Luckily, you can address this problem using Viam's integrated [data capture](/services/data/capture-sync/), [computer vision](/services/vision/), and [triggers](/configure/triggers/), along with a hard hat detection model.
+If you want to monitor the usage of PPE equipment, you can address this problem using computer vision and a machine learning model that can detect if someone is wearing a hard.

-By following this tutorial you will build a system to look out for you and your team, sending an email notification when someone isn't wearing a hard hat.
+By following this tutorial you will build a system that can monitor camera feeds and detect situations that require review.
+In other words, this system performs anomaly detection.
+Whenever the system detects an anomaly, like someone not wearing a hard hat, it will send an email notification.

 {{<gif webm_src="/tutorials/helmet/hardhat.webm" mp4_src="/tutorials/helmet/hardhat.mp4" alt="A man without a hard hat is detected and labeled as No-Hardhat.
 Then he puts on a hard hat and a bounding box labeled Hardhat appears.
 He gives a thumbs-up to the camera." class="alignleft" max-width="250px">}}